OffcierCia/ultimate-defi-research-base/README.md

 - [Flash Boys 2.0: Frontrunning, Transaction Reordering, and Consensus Instability in Decentralized Exchanges](https://arxiv.org/pdf/1904.05234.pdf) - Introduces the concept of MEV, the work highlights the large, complex risks created by transaction-ordering dependencies in smart contracts and the ways in which traditional forms of financial-market exploitation are adapting to and penetrating blockchain economies.

-- [Flashbots: MEV in Eth2](https://hackmd.io/@flashbots/mev-in-eth2) - In this post, we study transaction ordering in eth2 and analyze MEV-enabled staking yields.
-We find that MEV will significantly boost validator rewards but may reinforce inequalities among participants of eth2.
-We also discuss qualitative aspects of MEV in eth2 such as the potential dynamics that will unfold between its largest stakeholders like exchanges and validator pools.
+- [Flashbots: MEV in Eth2](https://hackmd.io/@flashbots/mev-in-eth2) - In this post, authors study transaction ordering in eth2 and analyze MEV-enabled staking yields.
+Then they find that MEV will significantly boost validator rewards but may reinforce inequalities among participants of eth2.
+Authors also discuss qualitative aspects of MEV in eth2 such as the potential dynamics that will unfold between its largest stakeholders like exchanges and validator pools.

 ##
 ```